Skip to content

 No school trip would be complete without a visit to our award-winning science centre.

-Visit an exhibition, get hands-on in our interactive zones and see a show in one of our breathtaking show spaces.
-We’ll provide you with an itinerary which is tailored to the learner level and focus of your group, so you don’t miss a thing!
+Visit an exhibition, get hands-on in our interactive zones and see a show in one of our breathtaking spaces.
+We’ll provide an itinerary which is tailored to the learner level and focus of the group, so you don’t miss a thing.

 We’re not like a museum where you’ll find stuff in cases and be expected to look and not touch.
-At Life, you’re encouraged to get stuck in: explore, create, have fun.
-Our friendly Explainers are always around to answer questions, explain activities and suggest new things to try.
+At Life, everyone is encouraged to get stuck in: explore, create and have fun.
+Our friendly team is always on hand to answer questions, explain activities and suggest new things to try.

 Take a look around…